 Telemetry users are caught between a proverbial rock (telemetry demand is increasing) and a hard place (less spectrum is available for telemetry).
 As an example, CTIA (the cellular industry trade association) has filed a chart with the U.S. Federal Communications Commission (FCC) presenting a list of target bands for future cellular use (4G/5G) (Figure 1).
 Several of these bands are currently allocated for telemetry.
-While carriers still prefer exclusive licenses, the spectrum is congested, and clearing a band of incumbents to auction those frequencies may no longer be practical.
-If telemetry bands become targeted for repurposing, telemetry operations could become further cramped and congested whether via band clearing or spectrum sharing.
+While carriers still prefer exclusive licenses, and sharing between telemetry and cellular is very difficult, the spectrum is very congested and clearing a band of incumbents to auction those frequencies may not be practical.
+As telemetry bands become targeted for cellular repurposing, telemetry operations could become further cramped and congested whether via band clearing or spectrum sharing.

-Globally the bands in Figure 1 - many of which are critical to Aeronautical Mobile Telemetry (AMT) and associated operations (telemetry command and control and time-space-position information, or TSPI) - are covered by three bands: L-Band, S-Band, and C-Band.
+Globally the Low Band and Mid-Bands in Figure 1 include many that are critical to Aeronautical Mobile Telemetry (AMT) and associated operations (telemetry command and control and time-space-position information, or TSPI).
+Telemetry is predominated in three bands: L-Band, S-Band, and C-Band.
 These bands reside in an RF spectrum "sweet spot."
-This region between 300 MHz and 4 940 MHz is well-suited for mobile communications due to its RF propagation characteristics (penetration of atmospherics, buildings, terrain).
-This region is ideal for AMT, where the transmission of data over long distances using low-power transmitters on maneuvering test articles, is typical.
-It is also attractive for cellular operators for many of the same reasons.
+This spectral region is well-suited for mobile communications due to its RF propagation characteristics (good penetration of atmospherics, buildings, terrain).
+This region is also ideal for AMT where the transmission of data over long distances using low-power transmitters on maneuvering test articles benefits from this characteristic.

-Low-Band 406.1-608 MH z 960-1164 MHz 1300- 1300-1350 MHz 7-1518 MHz 1780-1850 MHz Mid-Band 3100-3550 MH 100-3550 MHz 4400-5000 MH z 5925-7125 MHz 5-8400 MHz 10-10.5 GHz High-Band 25.25-27.5 GHz 28.35-31.3 GHz 2 31.8-36 GHz 42.5-47.
-2 GHz 50.4-52.6 GHz Over 95 GHz
+Low-Band 406.1-608 MHz 960-1164 N MHz 1300 1300-1350 MHz '-1518 MHz 1780-1850 MHz Mid-Band 3100-3550 MHz 4400-5000 MHz 5925 5925-7125 MHz 5-8400 MHz 10-10.5 GHz High-Band 25.25-27.5 GHz 28.35-31.3 GHz 31.8-36 GHz -36 GHz 42.5-47.2 50.4-52.6 GH dz Over 95 GHz